 7) Time is very important in services

-Because inventories are absent in services, and because production and consumption are at the same time, time is a very important difference between goods and services.
-The keyword here is “delay”.
-There should be no delay in providing the service.
-Thus the cab should arrive on time, the food should be prepared on time and the trains should run on time.
-Because time is important.
+Because services do not have inventories and production and consumption occur simultaneously, time is a significant difference between products and services.
+The term here is “delay.”
+There should be no delays in providing the service.
+Thus, the cab should arrive on time, the meal should be cooked on time, and the trains should run on time because time is valuable.

-Thus the difference between goods and services is based on many different factors.
+Thus, the difference between goods and services is based on many factors.
 These factors have become more and more acute as the services sector rises in demand.
 Let’s now understand these key differences through a comparison chart –

 Storage | Goods can be stored for future use or sale. | Services cannot be stored |